lemrey/sdk-nrfxlib/nrf_modem/doc/at_interface.rst

 	}

 .. note::
-   The filter uses the callback of the first match found in the filter list.
+   The filter uses the callback of the longest match found in the filter list.
-   Hence, make sure to keep the filters accurately or order them accordingly.

 Receiving AT notifications
 **************************